 "Masks are a great tool in the beauty arsenal.” - Dr. Marnie Nussbaum, Professor of Dermatology

 A gelatin face mask then is not just a skincare luxury.
 It’s an absolute necessity if you value your skin and always want to look your best.

 Remember though, that if homemade gelatin face masks aren’t up your alley, there are a number of high-quality alternative masks on the market that will do essentially the same thing and don’t require the same prep and cleanup time.
-Primary among them is our flagship product, clarafuse by Dermaclara.
+Primary among them is our flagship product, Silicone Fusion™ by Dermaclara Beauty.